Run Service

 Description

-Date options to order the event:
+Determines the date options to order the event:

-• MMDD - specific date.
+• MMDD: A specific date.

 If annotation is enabled for the Independent AJF entities category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.